Log your layout

 How to generate a log file and add log messages

-method.
-The logging is based on the standard Python logging.
-The “name” keyword is to provide the name of the log file, to which “.log” is added.
+The “name” keyword is to provide the name of the log file, to which a “.log” suffix will be added.
 By using “name=__file__” a Python internal variable, the logfile will be based on your active filename, e.g. for file ‘thisfilename.py’ the logfile will be saved under “thisfilename.py.log”.
-Log messages to stdout can be switched off via stdout=False (default=True).

 # example created by Bright Photonics import nazca as nd # start logging: nd.logfile(name=__file__, stdout=False) # adding your own log messages to the log file: nd.logger.info('my info') nd.logger.warning('my warning') nd.logger.error('my error')